My entire personal website

 Homepage of the site 'What to do with your life?'

 My name is Hubert Tonneau, and I was born in 1968.
-So I did not experience May 68, but I am from the generation that suffered its educational consequences.
+I therefore did not live through May 68, but I am from the generation that experienced its educational consequences.

-Around 11 years old, my cousin showed me one of the first programmable calculators (50 tone of program!)
-And explained that with a little more powerful, we could program playing failures.
-I immediately wanted to understand how it was possible, obtained my first programmable calculator, then a microcomputer, and finally, as early as 1984, before I even passed my baccalaureate, an IBM-XT, funded by developing a program to automate the management of a scholarship for video cassettes.
+Around the age of 11, my cousin showed me one of the first programmable calculators (50 program steps!), and explained that with a slightly more powerful one, you could program it to play chess.
+I immediately wanted to understand how this was possible, obtained my first programmable calculator, then a microcomputer, and finally, as early as 1984, before even taking my baccalaureate exam, an IBM-XT, which I financed by developing a program to automate the management of a videocassette exchange system.

-At the same time, the Cité de la Vilette in Paris was created, which to fill the library, purchased, and made available to the general public, more or less all the computer books of the time, unlike university libraries. which were not accessible to the general public.
+At the same time, the Cité de la Villette was created in Paris, and to fill its library, it bought and made available to the general public, more or less all the computing books of the time, unlike university libraries, which were not accessible to the general public.

-All this allowed me to learn programming on my own, and arrive at the University then at the ENS with a very solid background, so that I was not at all impressed by what I was there. been presented.
+All of this allowed me to learn programming as a self-taught autodidact, and to arrive at the university and then at the École normale supérieure with a very solid foundation, to the point that I was not at all impressed by what was presented to me there.

-I had found the programming languages u200bu200bvery mediocre, and decided to write a new one, in a naive logic close to that of Alexandre Grothendieck in mathematics, which still took me 15 years, including 14 years not to find anything satisfactory from my point of view.
-Folding was published in 1999.
-I was 30 years old.
+I found programming languages very mediocre, and decided to write a new one, in a naive logic close to that of Alexandre Grothendieck in mathematics.
+This took me 15 years, 14 of which I spent finding nothing that satisfied me.
+Pliant was published in 1999, when I was 30 years old.

-In the years that followed, I completed Pliant, naively assuming that its non-distribution was due to the lack of native libraries, thus gradually transforming it into the only complete computer system written by a single person.
-The key was mastering complexity: finding the right concepts rather than massing the code.
-I see with hindsight that this initial intellectual training conditioned everything that followed.
+In the following years, I completed Pliant, naively assuming that its lack of dissemination was due to the absence of native libraries, thus gradually transforming it into the only complete computer system ever written by a single person.
+The key was mastering complexity: finding the right concepts rather than massifying the code.
+Looking back, I realize this initial intellectual training conditioned everything that followed.

-At that time, I also wrote the founding article which explains the non-syntactic meta-programming underlying Pliant.
-However, I also note, 25 years later, that I have never been confronted with the slightest reasoned comment concerning this innovative concept.
+I also wrote at that time the founding article explaining the non-syntactic meta-programming at the base of Pliant.
+Moreover, 25 years later, I have never encountered the slightest reasoned comment on this innovative concept.

-A few years later Storga emerged, initially a simple complementary tool to try to better organize ourselves.
-Among us, there was me, and my first two disciples.
-Storga has grown considerably over 15 years.
-The Copliant company that we had created, of which it became the raison d'être, gradually contradicted in practice the precepts that were taught to us in the organizations responsible for promoting innovative companies and management.
+A few years later, Storga emerged, at first as a simple complementary tool to help us organize better.
+In those days, there were myself and my two first disciples.
+Storga developed significantly over 15 years.
+The company Copliant that we created, which became its raison d'être, gradually contradicted in practice the principles taught by institutions promoting innovative entrepreneurship and management.

-This has led us to increasingly question human nature, and the irrational side of decision-makers, and seek answers from psychology and sociology.
+This led us to question more and more the nature of humans and the irrationality of decision-makers, and to seek answers in psychology and sociology.

 From capital to reason: an appropriate social organization

-By force of circumstances, I thus ended up, around 2018, with the clear formulation of what a human is on the basis of modern science, and not simply plausible introspection.
-Following the thread of consequences that result from this vision, we have arrived at the general structure that a modern social organization should have.
-This led me to write, then publish in 2019, the book From capital to reason.
-I was 50 then.
+Thus, by the force of circumstances, I reached a clear formulation of what a human being is, based on modern science rather than on plausible introspection, around 2018.
+Following the thread of consequences arising from this vision, we eventually arrived at the general structure that a modern social organization should have.
+This led me to write and publish in 2019 the book From capital to reason.
+I was 50 years old at the time.

-I am convinced today, any remaining prediction remaining strongly hazardous, that the future of humanity on the scale of a few hundred years at most will end by: either an inability to master - via an appropriate social organization - the technology which has gradually made us half -gods, leading to the gradual destruction of our environment and the escalation of violence, or the adoption of political systems close to that described in that described in that described in From capital to reason.
+I am convinced today, although all forecasts remain highly uncertain, that the future of humanity, for a period of no more than a few hundred years, will end either with an inability to master — through an appropriate social organization — the technology that has gradually made us demi-gods, leading to the progressive destruction of our environment and an escalation of violence, or with the adoption of political systems close to those described in From capital to reason.

 What to do with your life: an unexpurgated manual of the human condition

-Seeing that the media microcosm was completely closed to us, we decided in 2021 that I would go by bike, to meet real people directly.
-The first discussions showed that these people wanted to start with the personal aspect before tackling the collective aspect covered in the book.
-This resulted in this site What to do with your life, which matured in early 2025.
+Realizing that the media microcosm was completely closed off to us, we decided in 2021 that I would ride a bicycle to meet real people directly.
+The first exchanges showed that these people wanted to start with the personal aspect before addressing the collective aspect covered in the book.
+This led to the creation of the present site What to do with your life, which reached maturity in 2025.

-The goal that I had assigned myself in the meantime was to allow young people to campaign for a credible project instead of either withdrawing on an illusory individual way, either to be content to put pressure on politicians.
-However, I noticed in 2024 that since the start, I have only been rare disciples, which bring together two characteristics: they are interested in content, and they rubbed shoulders with several years.
-This implies that my attempts to pass a serious project to posterity, by a significant dissemination of my action during my lifetime, will probably remain in vain.
+The goal I had set myself was to allow young people to campaign for a credible project rather than either retreating into an illusory individual path or merely putting pressure on politicians.
+However, I noticed in 2024 that since the beginning, I had only gathered a few disciples who share two characteristics: they are interested in the content, and have known me for several years.
+This means that my attempts to pass on a serious project to posterity, through significant dissemination as a result of my actions during my lifetime, will most likely remain fruitless.

-This is where we shift into the will.
-To my knowledge, no significant work of political theory was published throughout the 20th century.
-In contrast, From capital to reason was deposited in the National Archives, with the approximately 80,000 other books published the same year.
-For human criticism, finding it in this mass is impossible, because of the volume, and the fact that they are only men with the cultural limits and the prejudices of their time.
-Conversely, it is likely that in a few decades, search engines with text analysis will easily determine that this work, on the one hand, is based on very solid bases, on the other hand advances a considerable number of ideas in advance at the time of its publication.
+At this point, we enter the testament.
+To my knowledge, no significant work of political theory has been published throughout the entire 20th century.
+On the contrary, From capital to reason was deposited at the national archives, along with the approximately 80,000 other books published that year.
+For human critics, finding it in this mass is impossible, due to its volume and the fact that they are only humans with the cultural limitations and prejudices of their time.
+Conversely, it is likely that in a few decades, search engines with text analysis will easily determine that this work is based on very solid foundations and advances a considerable number of ideas ahead of their time at the time of its publication.

-SO From capital to reason will probably be found by research historians thanks to the new tools at their disposal.
+Therefore, From capital to reason will probably be discovered by historians using the new tools at their disposal.

 What will be its effect once recognized as a major work?
-I don't know, and probably never will.
+I have no idea, and I probably never will.

-So my will ultimately boils down to: Your genetic inheritance is not the end of the story; culture, through the resolute adoption of an appropriate social organization, can save you.
+My testament ultimately boils down to: Your genetic heritage is not the end of the story; culture, through the resolute adoption of an appropriate social organization, can save you.

 New comment